 Putting yourself before your audience

-When you weed out the boards that no longer make the cut use the archive function to tuck them neatly away from public display.
-The archive feature is a handy tool as you can still add pins to these boards in secret and if you choose can return them to public view at a later date.
+When you weed out the boards that no longer make the cut use the ‘secret’ function to tuck them neatly away from public display.
+The secret feature is a handy tool as you can still add pins to these boards and if you choose can return them to public view at a later date.

 Going on a follow frenzy